 Alcohol is sometimes used to unwind or de-stress after a difficult day or situation, or to try and cope with or manage symptoms of an illness such as PTSD.
 However, drinking alcohol is not an effective coping mechanism.
 There are more effective and healthy coping mechanisms that can be used over the longer term to manage stress.
 Consult with a health care professional if you feel that you need assistance managing stress or coping with the symptoms of an illness.
 We’ve also written a few articles that can help you manage caregiver stress:

-If you or someone you know is using alcohol to cope with stress, consult with a health care professional such as a nurse advisor or call your local helpline for information about treatment for addiction.
+If you or someone you know is using alcohol to cope with stress, consult with a health care professional or call your local helpline for information about treatment for addiction.